kumajimmy/mushroom_poison_identification_project/README.md

   This file is used in step 6 of how to run this project providing key mapping information for attributes names and values.
 5. requirements.txt<br>
   This file is used to install necessary depenedencies to run project in virtual environment.

-#### Files to be created if trying to reproduce project:
-1. config.py<br>
+6. config.py<br>
   This file is created in step 8 and contains the default firebase_url and the 8 additional firebase reference locations.

 ##### Front End:
-Streamlit: In order to view content of final_project.py, please visit https://mushroom-identification.streamlit.app/.
+Streamlit: In order to view content of final_project.py, please visit https://mushroom-poison-identification.streamlit.app/.

 ##### Data Base Manager:
 1. From the cloned repository directory as the root with the virtual environment actiivated, from the command line, run “python3 database_backend_mushroom.py”